dannashao/Faketotron/README.md

 # Faketotron
-a mock Fytotron Client protocol editor
+a mock Fytotron Client protocol editor and viewer.

 ## Disclaimer